askokate/cell-counts-dashboard/README.md

 - Reproducible, auditable analytical workflows
 - A production-style interactive dashboard backed by tested APIs

-The system prioritizes **clarity, correctness, and reviewability** over unnecessary abstraction.
+The system prioritizes **clarity, correctness, and reviewability**.

 ---